 Suicide Prevention

 If you are having suicidal thoughts it is important to tell someone.
 Speak to a friend or family member, use the crisis contact outlined on this page to speak to a professional.
-If you are at all concerned about someone you know please contact the student services team or read our Supporting a Friend information below.
+If you are at all concerned about someone you know please contact the Student Services team or read our Supporting a Friend information below, or if you feel they are at immediate risk phone 999.

 Papyrus: Papyrus is the national charity dedicated to the prevention of suicide for young people.
 They have a fantastic website with plenty of information and advice:papyrus-uk.org/